 concrete mixer Enkor

-The easiest way, of course, is to find a ready-made container that is suitable in terms of volume and dimensions as the main mixer.
-Immediately asks for se the same metal barrel.
+The easiest way, of course, is to find a ready-made container that is suitable in volume and dimensions as the main mixer.
+It immediately suggests itself se the same metal barrel.

-The easiest approach is again a metal barrel
+The simplest approach is again a metal barrel

-This option is quite possible, however, for a good concrete mixer, the cylindrical shape of the tub is not optimal.
-A lot of unmixed solution may remain in the corners around the bottom, and splashing out of the solution from above during stirring is not ruled out.
+This option is entirely possible, but for a good concrete mixer, the cylindrical shape of the tub is not optimal.
+A lot of unmixed solution may remain in the corners around the bottom, and it is possible that the solution will splash out from above when stirring.

-Making a smooth transition to the walls is a very difficult task, but probably any master can give the barrel a pear-shaped shape.
-Triangular cutouts are made from above, and then the remaining “petals” are welded so that a uniform narrowing is obtained.
+Making a smooth transition from wall to wall is a very difficult task, but probably any craftsman can give the barrel a pear-shaped shape.
+Triangular cuts are made on top, and then the remaining “petals” are welded so that a uniform narrowing is obtained.

-Improved barrel - made narrower in the upper part
+Improved barrel - the upper part is narrowed

-An interesting solution was found by a craftsman who decided to adapt a plastic barrel.
-And why not?
-Smooth curves of the form - what is required for the capacity of the concrete mixer.
-It is quite possible to attach the blades to its inner surface, and from the outside below - an axis with a rotation transmission mechanism not by welding, but by screw connections.
-But what a huge gain in terms of the mass of the device itself!
+An interesting solution was found by a craftsman who decided to use a plastic barrel.
+Why not?
+Smooth curves of the shape are what is required for a concrete mixer container.
+It is quite possible to attach the blades to its inner surface, and from the outside below - an axis with a rotation transmission mechanism, not by welding, but screw connections.
+But what a huge gain in terms of the weight of the device itself!

-As a result, the designer of this model even managed not with a steel frame, but with a mobile wooden base - a cart on wheels.
+As a result, the designer of this model even made do not with a steel frame, but with a mobile wooden base - a wheeled trolley.

-The height of a standard barrel for use as a concrete mixer tank is still too big, complicating the alignment of the entire unit.
-Please note that in such cases, support rollers are usually used for stabilization - a high tub, as it were, rolls along them, resting on its upper part.
+The height of a standard barrel for use as a concrete mixer container is still too large and complicates the alignment of the entire unit.
+Please note that in such cases, support rollers are usually used for stabilization - the high tub seems to roll along them, resting on its upper part.

-If there is no suitable container, but sheet metal with a thickness of 2 ÷ 3 mm is available, then you can try your hand at making the container yourself, giving it all the necessary shapes.
+If there is no suitable container, but available sheet metal, thickness 2 ÷ 3 mm, then you can try your hand at making a container yourself, giving it all the necessary shapes.

-In order not to be unfounded, for those ownerswho consider themselves a master in welding, you can offer an interesting drawing for the manufacture of a "classic" concrete mixer with a drop-shaped bucket.
+Not to be unfounded, for those owners who consider themselves masters in welding work, we can offer an interesting drawing for the manufacture of a “classic” concrete mixer with a drop-shaped tub.

-The overall dimensions of the container, without the connection unit with the reducer - 400 ÷ 500 mm.
-It would seem - a little, compactly, but even only in the cylindrical part about 30 liters of mortar are placed - a completely acceptable indicator for a household concrete mixer.
+The overall dimensions of the container, without the connection unit with the gearbox, are 400 ÷ 500 mm.
+It would seem - not much, compact, but even only in the cylindrical part about 30 liters of solution fit - a completely acceptable indicator for a household concrete mixer.

-1 - automotive wheel hub.
-You can make this part yourself, but it’s still easier to use the finished one.
+1 – automobile wheel hub.
+You can make this part yourself, but it’s still easier to use a ready-made one.

-2 - the bottom of the tub.
-It is cut from a steel sheet, preferably 5 mm thick.
-In the figure below, this position is shown separately in an enlarged view.
-Holes (8 PCS, with a diameter of 6.5 mm) must exactly match the holes on the hub (pos.
+2 - bottom of the tub.
+Cut from a steel sheet, preferably 5 mm thick.
+The figure below shows this position separately in an enlarged view.
+Holes (8 PC, with a diameter of 6.5 mm) must exactly coincide with the holes on the hub (pos.
 1 ).

-3 - the cylindrical part of the tub (shell) is welded from a steel strip bent into a ring, 2 mm thick, 150 × 1580 mm in size.
-All welds during the assembly of the tub are made solid, sealed.
-It is advisable to reinforce the shell from above with a metal bandage ( tape).
+3 – the cylindrical part of the tub (shell) is welded from a steel strip bent into a ring, 2 mm thick, dimensions 150 × 1580 mm.
+All welds when assembling the tub are made continuous and sealed.
+It is advisable to strengthen the shell from above with a metal band ( tape).

 4 — the conical part of the tub is welded from four identical parts.
 Their dimensions, including the radii of curvature in the upper and lower parts, are shown in the figure.

-5 - along the upper edge, the edge of the tub flares outward, and on circle, a steel bar with a diameter of 10 mm is welded (well shown in the diagram - node BUT ).
+5 – along the top edge, the edge of the tub is flared outward, and By a steel rod with a diameter of 10 mm is welded around the circle (well shown in the diagram - node A ).

-6 - “blades” are welded inside the tub - solution dividers.
-In this case, the structure shown in the diagram, made of a reinforcing bar with a diameter of 16 mm, will be quite enough.
-Such dividers are made in 3 pairs and welded evenly around the circumference, through 120 °.
-By the way, they should give the tub additional strength.
-Each pair has one straight divider coming from the bottom in the neck, and one curved at a right angle.
+6 – “blades” - solution dividers - are welded inside the tub.
+In this case, the structure shown in the diagram, made of reinforcing rod with a diameter of 16 mm, will be quite sufficient.
+3 pairs of such dividers are made and welded evenly around the circumference, every 120°.
+By the way, they should also give the tub additional strength.
+Each pair has one straight divider running from the bottom in the neck, and one curved at a right angle.

-bottom knot ( B), which includes, among other things, the already mentioned hub and bottom, is better shown in a separate, enlarged drawing.
+Bottom node ( B), which includes the already mentioned hub and bottom, is better shown in a separate, enlarged drawing.

-7 - bolts connecting the hub to the bottom.
-The nuts are on the outside.
-Between the parts there is a rubber gasket at least 2 ÷ 3 mm (pos.
-11).
+7 – bolts connecting the hub to the bottom.
+The nuts are located on the outside.
+Between the parts there is a rubber gasket of at least 2 ÷ 3 mm (item 11).

-8 – a screw with a washer that secures the hub to the gearbox output shaft (pos.
+8 – a screw with a washer that secures the hub to the output shaft of the gearbox (pos.
 9 ).
-A key prevents the hub from turning on the shaft (pos.
+The hub is protected from turning on the shaft by a key (pos.
 10 ).

-Lower connection block ( B) is prepared, tried on, but mounted only after the frame is assembled and the drive and gearbox are installed on it.
-In principle, this will be one of the final operations - on the node already mounted to the gearbox B will "sit down" on the screws of the concrete mixing tank.
+Lower connection block ( B) is prepared, tried on, but mounted only after assembling the frame and installing the drive and gearbox on it.
+In principle, this will be one of the final operations - on a unit already mounted to the gearbox B the concrete mixing tank will be “seated” on the screws.

-All welds must be free of scale and carefully checked to ensure that full impermeability tubs.
+All welds must be descaled and carefully inspected to ensure complete leak-proof tubs.

-Video: homemade concrete mixer with a bucketwelded from a steel sheet
+Video: homemade concrete mixer with a tub welded from a steel sheet

-In the manufacture of frames or carts for concrete mixers, the ingenuity of craftsmen is also quite welcome, who can adapt metal parts and wheels that are unnecessary in the household for this design.
+In the manufacture of frames or trolleys for concrete mixers, the ingenuity of craftsmen who can adapt unnecessary metal parts and wheels for this design is also quite welcome.

-Frames can be wheeled - that is, it will not be difficult to transport them to the right place.
-You can also make a stationary, fixed frame - it is easier to manufacture, and in a suburban area, usually any large movements of the concrete mixer are not planned.
+The frames can have wheels, which means they can be easily transported to Right place.
+You can also make a stationary, motionless frame - it is easier to manufacture, and in conditions suburban area Usually, any larger movements of the concrete mixer are not planned.

-The frames may also differ in the degree of freedom provided by the mixing tub.
-So, the container can be installed pivotally, with a change, as necessary, in the angle of inclination of its axis to the horizon - for solutions of varying degrees of "severity", for pouring ready-made concrete, for washing the container, etc.
+Frames may also differ in the degree of freedom provided to the mixing tub.
+Thus, the container can be installed hingedly, changing the angle of inclination of its axis to the horizon as necessary - for solutions of varying degrees of “heaviness”, for dumping ready-made concrete, for washing the container, etc.

-A simpler option is when the bucket on the frame always occupies one position, and the entire concrete mixer leans forward to unload the solution - like a wheelbarrow (as shown in one of the figures above) or children's rocking chairs on arched skids.
+A simpler option is when the tub on the frame always occupies one position, and to unload the solution the entire concrete mixer tilts forward - like a wheelbarrow (as shown in one of the pictures above) or children's rocking chairs on arched runners.

-Video: homemade concrete mixer with a swing frame
+Video: homemade concrete mixer with a swing-type frame

-However, we will continue to consider the drawing of a concrete mixer, the manufacture of the mixing tub of which was described above.
-It is possible to go this route as well.
-Drawing, for ease of perception and for greater clarity in the dimensions and layout of parts, is presented in two projections.
+However, let's continue to consider the drawing of a concrete mixer, the manufacture of which was described above.
+It is quite possible to go along this path.
+The drawing, for ease of perception and for greater clarity in the size and arrangement of parts, is presented in two projections.

 Concrete mixer - front view

-To assemble such a frame from ordinary and shaped pipes and sheet metal scraps - for an experienced locksmith - welder will not be something extremely difficult at all.
-Meanwhile, this design is well tested - it is not heavy, but it ensures reliable stability of the concrete mixer in the transport and working position, ensures maximum ease of operation.
+Assembling such a frame from ordinary and profile pipes and scraps of sheet metal will not be at all something extremely difficult for an experienced mechanic or welder.
+Meanwhile, this design has been well tested - it is not heavy, but it ensures reliable stability of the concrete mixer in the transport and working position, and ensures maximum ease of operation.

-1 - this is the same tub that was described in the last section of the article.
+1 - this is the same tub that was described in the previous section of the article.

-2 - handle-lever for setting the bucket in the desired position and for tipping it when unloading.
-You can use ½ inch (½ʺ) steel pipe for the lever.
+2 – a lever handle for installing the tub in the desired position and for tipping it over when unloading.
+For a lever you can use steel pipe½ inch (½ʺ).

-3 – a gusset cut out of 3 mm steel (s 3) ensures that the lever is securely fastened to the swivel subframe (pos.
+3 – a gusset cut from 3 mm steel (s 3) ensures reliable fastening of the lever to the rotating subframe (pos.
 18 ).

 4 – metal wheels Ø 350 mm.
-Usually they are taken from decommissioned agricultural machinery.
+They are usually taken from decommissioned agricultural machinery.

-5 – persistent legs with thrust bearings, for stable installation of the concrete mixer in the working position.
-They are made of ½ʺ pipe (pillars themselves) and s3 steel (thrust bearings).
+5 – thrust legs with thrust bearings for stable installation of the concrete mixer in the working position.
+They are made of ½ʺ pipe (the stands themselves) and s3 steel (thrust bearings).

-6 - the cross beam of the frame of the concrete mixer.
+6 – cross beam of the concrete mixer frame.
 A profile pipe with a cross section of 60 × 20 mm is used.

-9 – a panel to which the electric drive control elements will be attached.
+9 – a panel to which the electric drive controls will be attached.
 The panel is cut from s3 steel.

-11 - wheel axle.
-It is made from a metal circle Ø16 mm - according to the size of the mounting hole available wheels.
+11 – wheel axle.
+Made from a metal circle Ø16 mm - according to the size of the mounting hole available wheels

-12 - longitudinal beam of the bed of the concrete mixer.
+12 longitudinal beam concrete mixer bed.
 Profile pipe 60 × 20 mm.

 13 – vertical stand.
 Profile pipe 60 × 20 mm.

-14 – an eye of hinged fastening of a rotary subframe.
-Two parts are made, from s5 steel.
+14 – eye of the hinged fastening of the rotary subframe.
+Two parts are made from s5 steel.

 15 – transmission gearbox.
 In this version - a ready-made assembly, worm type, with a gear ratio i = 17.

-16 – safety clutch on the drive shaft.
+16 – safety clutch on the electric drive shaft.

 17 – .
 Specifically, in this concrete mixer model, the developer used a three-phase drive (380 V), with a rated power of 1 kW, and a rotation speed of 950 rpm.

-18 - a swinging subframe, on which both the electric drive with the gearbox and the mixing tub itself are mounted.
-It is made from the following parts: two spars from a ¾ʺ pipe, four crossbars from a corner 35 × 35 mm.
+18 – a swinging subframe on which both the electric drive with the gearbox and the mixing tub itself are mounted.
+It is made from the following parts: two spars from a ¾ʺ pipe, four cross members from a 35 × 35 mm angle.

-19 , 20 and 21 – electric drive controls: start button, capacitor box and power cord with a three-phase socket, respectively.
+19 , 20 And 21 – electric drive control elements: start button, capacitor box and power cord with a three-phase socket, respectively.

-Now - a slightly larger node BUT, which ensures the installation and fixation of the mixing tub in the desired position.
+Now - a slightly larger knot A, which ensures installation and fixation of the mixing tub in the desired position.

-On the stretcher (pos.
-18 ) welded eyelet (pos.
-22 ), and on an inclined rack (pos.
+On a stretcher (pos.
+18 ) the eye is welded (pos.
+22 ), and on the inclined stand (pos.
 8 ) – sector (pos.
 10 ).
-Both the eyelet and the sector can be made of s3 steel.
+Both the eye and the sector can be made of s3 steel.
 The selected position is fixed with a pin (pos.
 23 ), and so that it does not get lost, it is recommended to hang it on a chain.

-The number of fixed positions in the sector may be different.
-However, it is usually sufficient t rex:
+The number of fixed positions in a sector may vary.
+However, it is usually enough T reh:

-- at an angle of 50 ° to the horizon - for mixing heavy concrete mortars;
+– at an angle of 50° to the horizontal – for mixing heavy concrete solutions;

-- at an angle of 30 ° - for the preparation of light mortars (for example, masonry);
+– at an angle of 30 ° - for preparing light mortars (for example, masonry);

 – horizontally – for washing the tub.

-After the frame is assembled, all welds are beaten off from slag, the parts must be cleaned of corrosion pockets.
-Then it is recommended to cover the structure with high-quality paint for metal.
-The rubbing components of the frame (subframe suspension in the frame lugs, wheel axles) are generously lubricated with ordinary hinged grease.
+After assembling the frame, all welds are removed from slag, the parts must be cleaned of corrosion.
+Then it is recommended to cover the structure with high-quality metal paint.
+The rubbing components of the frame (subframe suspension in the frame lugs, wheel axles) are generously coated with conventional hinge grease.

-In the considered version, the drive and the gearbox unit are attached to the subframe (so that exact alignment is observed).
-After checking the performance (trial run), you can finally assemble the concrete mixer by putting it in place and fixing the mixing tub with bolts.
+In the variant under consideration, the drive and gearbox unit are attached to the subframe (so that precise alignment is maintained).
+After checking the functionality (test run), you can finally assemble the concrete mixer by placing the mixing tub in place and securing it with bolts.

 A few words about the drive

 In the example under consideration, the electric motor and gearbox already recommended by the model developer were used.
-However, in the practice of self-manufacturing concrete mixers very widespread there is a situation when the master “on the go” selects a drive from what is available and comes up with a way to transfer torque to the mixing tank.
+However, in the practice of self-manufacturing concrete mixers, it is very common There is a situation when a master “on the fly” selects a drive from what is available and comes up with a way to transmit torque to the mixing tank.

-It is customary to calculate the required power of the electric drive, based on the ratio of 20 W per liter of solution for a scheme with an inclined bucket.
-(In a horizontal arrangement, for example, in models with a barrel on a horizontal axis, 15 W / l will be sufficient).
+It is customary to calculate the required electric drive power based on the ratio of 20 W per liter of solution in a scheme with an inclined tub.
+(When positioned horizontally, for example, in models with a barrel on a horizontal axis, 15 W/l will be sufficient).
 You should not forget about this ratio so as not to overload the drive.
-For example, if the engine in our case has a power of 1 kW, then more than 50 liters of solution should not be mixed, regardless of the size of the tub itself.
+For example, if the engine in our case has a power of 1 kW, then you should not mix more than 50 liters of solution, regardless of the size of the tub itself.

-Thus, often they begin to manufacture the tub itself, starting from the parameters of the drive, which is planned to be put on a concrete mixer.
+Thus, often the tub itself begins to be manufactured, starting from the parameters of the drive that is planned to be installed on the concrete mixer.

-The rotation speed of the mixer tub must also be within certain framework .
+The rotation speed of the mixer bucket should also be within certain framework .
 So, it is considered optimal from 30 to 50 rpm.
-To make the speed less - to deliberately delay the process of making the solution.
-And if the speed is too high, then spraying of the solution will begin.
+To make the speed lower is to deliberately delay the process of making the solution.
+And if the speed is too high, the solution will begin to splash.

 Finding a ready-made gearbox that would meet the requirements both in terms of dimensions and gear ratio is not always possible.
-Therefore, many craftsmen find their own, sometimes very original ways of transmitting torque while providing the desired angular velocity.
-In the variant that was considered, the mixer is planted directly on the driven axle of the gearbox.
-However, often the bucket is mounted on a free axle, and the torque laneeaten on it with a gear, belt, chain drive.
-For example, here are some original solutions:
+Therefore, many masters find their own, sometimes very original ways transmission of torque ensuring the required angular velocity.
+In the version that was considered, the mixer is mounted directly on the driven axis of the gearbox.
+However, often the tub is installed on a free axle, and the torque laneeats on it by gear, belt, chain transmission.
+For example, here are a few original solutions:

 Instead of pulleys - bicycle wheels

-Homemade gearbox - drive from an old washing machine transmits the rotation of belt drives through the pulleys of their gears and old bicycle wheels.
+Homemade gearbox - drive from an old washing machine, it transmits rotation through belt drives through the pulleys of their gears and old bicycle wheels.

 The simplest frame with a homemade gearbox